Skip to main content

 Does AI scare you?
 Do you think of the Matrix or yearn for the world that once was?
 Do you mentally reject having an AI strategy for your business?

 You’re not alone.
-So many people still loathe the idea of AI, while not realizing how much it is already in their lives.
-It influences how you shop, you rely on directions via your sat nav, you love Alexa or Siri.
-And that is just a handful.
+So many people still loathe the idea of AI, without realising how much it’s already in their lives.
+It influences how you shop, gives you directions via your sat nav, and powers your beloved Alexa or Siri.
+And that’s just for starters.

 Too scary.